Using the NCCL Net plugin API#

 .isend

-- Data will be sent through the connection usingisend
+- Data is sent through the connection usingisend

 , passing thesendComm